hyperledger/besu-docs/docs/HowTo/Configure/Configure-TLS.md

 * Specifies the keystore using the [`--rpc-http-tls-keystore-file`](../../Reference/CLI/CLI-Syntax.md#rpc-http-tls-keystore-file) option.
 * Specifies the file that contains the password to decrypt the keystore using the [`--rpc-http-tls-keystore-password-file`](../../Reference/CLI/CLI-Syntax.md#rpc-http-tls-keystore-password-file) option.
-* [Specify the clients](#create-the-known-clients-file) that are allowed to connect to Besu using the [`--rpc-http-tls-known-clients-file`](../../Reference/CLI/CLI-Syntax.md#rpc-http-tls-known-clients-file) option.
+* [Specifies the clients](#create-the-known-clients-file) that are allowed to connect to Besu using the [`--rpc-http-tls-known-clients-file`](../../Reference/CLI/CLI-Syntax.md#rpc-http-tls-known-clients-file) option.

 !!! note